The museum tells the story of the history of the police in Essex from the Victorians to modern day.

 Things you must do

-As well as our public open day on Saturdays we also open for special events to appeal to a wide age range including craft workshops during the school holidays, evening talks, monthly toddler classes, group visits and school sessions.
+As well as our public open day on Saturdays we also open for special events to appeal to a wide age range including craft workshops, evening talks, monthly toddler classes, group visits and school sessions.

 - Step inside our Victorian cell